Balancing work and fertility demands is not easy – but reproductive leave can help | Business

 For example, we could explore a “model clause” for reproductive leave in modern awards or a legislative amendment to the National Employment Standards to include a gender-inclusive reproductive leave provision.
 This provision would conceivably provide days of unpaid or paid job protected leave, in a similar manner to the origins of parental leave and more recently domestic and family violence leave.

 We must take the opportunity of COVID-19 to reconfigure our gender contract.
 It is clear that without policies that enable people to work, care and reproduce, Australia will be a poorer and smaller nation.
-(The Conversation) AMS AMS
+(The Conversation) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)